 Social engineering is the mastery of manipulating people in a such a way as to trick them into performing malicious actions – either against themselves or their organization.
 This could take the form of an attacker pretending to be someone else in order to steal sensitive information or luring the victim into unwittingly carry out an action that jeopardizes either their security, or that of the organization for which they work.

 Social Engineering is one of the easiest, yet most effective attacks against enterprises.
-A large number of organizations have been pouring significant amounts of capital into technologies that can protect their infrastructure but continue to ignore the weaknesses arising from human behaviour.
+A large number of organizations have been pouring significant amounts of capital into technologies that can protect their infrastructure but continue to ignore the weaknesses arising from human behavior.
 And this has resulted in their failure to keep their data secure.

 Social Engineering attack can be performed through a variety of means.
 These include: